What effect did the COVID-19 coronavirus pandemic have on Pattaya?

 Night Wish Group

 The Night Wish Group owns and operates more than 20 bars in Pattaya.
 They stood to lose a lot; regardless, they had two free food distribution programs for the needy in Pattaya.
 Every day on Soi 6, they handed out free food to 1000 people.
-Also, every day they delivered 200 free meals to Pong district in East Pattaya.
+Also, every day they delivered 200 free meals to the Pong district in East Pattaya.

 Night Wish Group also provided additional food packages and supplies by special request in Pong district, including medical supplies, nappies, kitchen rolls, etc. A team of volunteer nurses helped them seek out needy individuals, including 30 elderly and infirm people, see photo above.